 d) All machinery shall be connected to the system immediately upon arrival on site.

-e) Equipment is maintained in the storage yard by rotating shafts and periodically draining condensed oil from the housing.NOTE Oil shall not be drained to ground.
+e) Equipment is maintained in the storage yard by rotating shafts and periodically draining condensed oil from the housing.
+Oil shall not be drained to ground.

 f) For equipment that will be permanently oil mist lubricated, the movement of equipment from the storage yard to permanent locations shall be coordinated so that the maximum outage of mist preservation is minimized.